MicrosoftDocs/dynamics365smb-docs/financials/payables-how-work-checks.md

    * **Computer Check**: Select this option if you want to print a check for the amount on the payment journal line.
 You must print the checks before you can post the journal lines.
 You can only select **Computer Check** if the **Bal.
 Account Type** or the **Account Type** is **Bank Account**.
    * **Manual Check**: Select this option if you have created a check manually and want to create a corresponding check ledger entry for this amount.
 By using this option, you cannot print checks from [!INCLUDE[d365fin](includes/d365fin_md.md)].
 You can only select **Manual Check** if the **Bal.
 Account Type** or the **Account Type** is **Bank Account**.

+     > [!NOTE]
-     **Note**: You must print computer checks before you post the related journal lines.
+>   You must print computer checks before you post the related journal lines.
 4. In case of computer checks, choose **Print Check**.
 5. In the **Check** window, fill in the fields as necessary. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]
 6. Choose the **Print** button.

+> [!NOTE]
-**Note**: If you want to print checks in more than one currency from different bank accounts, you must run the **Print Check** batch job separately for each currency and specify the appropriate bank account.
+>   If you want to print checks in more than one currency from different bank accounts, you must run the **Print Check** batch job separately for each currency and specify the appropriate bank account.

 ## To cancel printed checks that are not posted
 You can cancel non-posted checks after they have been printed by using the **Void Check** action in the **Payment Journal** window.